haikoschol/nglib/README.txt

 Installation
 ============

 To install run the script install.sh.
-This will install all command line scripts to /usr/local/bin.
 To uninstall, run uninstall.sh